Xoyiun/InvokeUAC/docs/README_en_US.md

 ## Operational Safety Notice
 This tool involves write and delete operations within the `HKEY_CURRENT_USER` registry hive.
 Before performing "Batch Delete" or "Add Entry," ensure the target operations align with your intentions.
 This tool is intended for system maintenance and technical research only.
+# In case of any discrepancies or ambiguities, the Traditional Chinese version shall prevail